FuturisticGoo/maskpass/README.md

 ### Issues
 Currently I have only tested it in Windows 10, Manjaro and Parrot, so I'm not sure it works in macOS.
-The `advpass()` works well in Spyder, Windows cmd/powershell/terminal and Linux terminal.
+`advpass()` works well in Spyder, Windows cmd/powershell/terminal and most of the Linux terminals.
 Haven't tested it in PyCharm yet, so it might work.

 ### License